Get

 8. Requirements to Bring a Dog

 Did you know that many hotels require vaccination records before they’ll allow your dog in?
 It’s true!
 You’ll need to have a copy on hand to show at the front desk before checking in.
-Some hotels also require you to fill out a pet form before they’ll let you check-in or that your dog is in a crate and not on a leash when in the lobby.
+A hotel might also require that you fill out a pet form before you can check in or that your dog be in a crate and not on a leash when in the lobby.
 Every hotel is different when it comes to requirements for allowing dogs to stay, so be sure you find out exactly what you need to do to keep your pet with you.

 9. Recon

-Even if you’ve found all the above information online in the hotel’s pet policy, it’s still smart to call the hotel’s front desk and chat with them about bringing your dog along.
-Why is that?
-Because this gives you a better idea of how the staff reacts to the potential of having dogs around.
-Does the staff automatically provide you with recommendations on nearby dog-friendly activities and places?
+Even if you’ve found all this information online in the hotel’s pet policy, it’s still smart to call the hotel’s front desk and chat with the employee about bringing your dog along.
+This gives you a better idea of how the staff reacts to the potential of having dogs around.
+Do they automatically provide you with recommendations on nearby dog-friendly activities and places?
 Or do they ask you a million questions about the size of your dog, how often they bark, whether they’re prone to having accidents indoors, and so forth?
 One of those scenarios is definitely “dog-friendlier” than the other, so you may find you want to pass on a hotel after speaking with them!

 Happy smiling young golden retriever dog under light gray plaid